Beliavsky/Fortran-code-on-GitHub/README.md

 [flibcpp](https://github.com/swig-fortran/flibcpp): uses SWIG-Fortran to expose useful functionality from the C++ standard library to Fortran 2003 application developers.
 It generates self-contained Fortran modules with native proxy classes and functions which wrap the C++ standard library.

+[flibhpc](https://github.com/swig-fortran/flibhpc): uses SWIG-Fortran to generate Fortran-2003 wrappers to common high performance computing (HPC) libraries.
+It can be used as a support library for other libraries that want to generate MPI-friendly Fortran wrappers to their code, or used by application developers who want to adapt Fortran CUDA/OpenACC code to their C++ kernels.

 [forpy](https://github.com/ylikx/forpy): use Python in Fortran and vice versa

 [FortCL](https://github.com/stfc/FortCL): Fortran wrapper library providing OpenCL functionality, from stfc